 — Ariel Sayre

-ON THE AGENDA Ten-year-old SoCal streetwear show Agenda will make its Las Vegas debut at the Sands Expo Hall D on Aug.
+Ten-year-old SoCal streetwear show Agenda will make its Las Vegas debut at the Sands Expo Hall D on Aug.
 19 and 20.
 The show will feature about 250 brands, some 75 of which are unisex (Agenda WMNS, which bowed in July in Long Beach, Calif., will come to Las Vegas next year).

 “Bringing Agenda to Vegas was purely driven by customer demand,” said founder Aaron Levant.
 “We pay close attention to the needs and feedback of our customers and felt it was ready to bring our product to the Vegas market.”

 Always heavy on art, the Las Vegas show will feature an installation by brand Staples and photographer 13th Witness, Caviar Cartel and Vans; a gallery wall by Ben Frost Is Dead; a Ron English retrospective featuring his new clothing line POPaganda and signed limited-edition prints and posters, and the Hurley Printing Press, where six artists make T-shirts and posters on-site.